codinghim/CSE363-Cyber-Security-Attacks/hw2/README.md

-Author: HIMCHAN YUN(111322206), Stony Brook University CSE363
+# HW2 dnspoison.py

-HW2 dnspoison.py
+Author: Daniel Himchan Yun, Stony Brook University CSE363

 This program is a python program that sniff packets and poison DNS so that a victim cannot reach certain URLs, rather it reaches to the attacker's page.